Democratic Party of the Northern Mariana Islands: History

 In 1977, the Popular Party changed its name to the Democratic Party.
 The Popular Party's opponent, the Territorial Party, would change its name to the Republican Party in 1981.

 The CNMI has not elected a Democratic Governor since 1993, when Froilan Tenorio was elected.
 At the legislative elections of November 1, 2003 the party won 1 out of 18 seats.
 It won an extra seat in the 2005 legislative elections.
 Its candidate Froilan Tenorio won 18% in the 2005 gubernatorial election.
 In the November 3, 2007 Commonwealth Legislature elections, the party took only 1 of 20 seats in the House of Representatives.

 In 2009, for the first time ever, the Democratic Party did not nominate a candidate in the gubernatorial election.
 They fielded a candidate for Mayor of Saipan (Angelo Villagomez), along with two CNMI House candidates and one CNMI Senate candidate.

 In August 2016, the Commonwealth Election Commission recognized the party for the 2016 election year.
 Three of the 67 political candidates on the NMI are Democrats.

 The party organized the 2020 Northern Mariana Islands Democratic caucuses.

 In the 2020 elections, four incumbent representatives announced that they would run for re-election as Democrats.
 The party is running 18 candidates, and supporting 3 independent candidates.
 Prior to the election, there were zero Democrats in either chamber of the Commonwealth Legislature.
 The result of the 2020 general election was that the CNMI had experienced a blue wave as the party gained nine Democrats and the three endorsed independents were elected to office.
 For the first time in a decade, representatives affiliated with the Democratic Party had seats in the legislature.
 In the special election to replace the late Republican legislator Ivan A. Blanco, Democratic candidate Corina Magofna won the special election, flipping the seat.

 In the 2022 gubernatorial election, the party nominated Tina Sablan for governor with Leila Staffler as her running mate.
-She lost the 1st race, conceded, and endorsed independent candidate Arnold Palacios and his running mate David Apatang.
+She lost the 1st race, conceded, and endorsed independent candidate Arnold Palacios and his running mate David M. Apatang.
 The party lost much of their gains from the previous election in the House, winning 4 seats, half of their previous win.
 They did gain a seat in the Senate, increasing their number to 2.